gemeofficial/gemeblog/blog/2025-06-08-eggs-recalled-salmonella-the-best-way-to-deal-with-eggs-recalled/index.md

 ## 5. The Best Composter To Kill Salmonella On Your Eggs Or Other Food Waste

 While proper disposal and cleaning are essential steps in dealing with **eggs recalled**, composting offers an environmentally friendly way to handle food waste.
-However, not all composters are created equal when it comes to killing Salmonella. **GEME** emerges as a top choice for **effectively eliminating Salmonella** and other harmful bacteria from your food waste.
+However, not all composters are created equal when it comes to killing Salmonella.
+We recommend home electric composter with Kobold for **effectively eliminating Salmonella** and other harmful bacteria from your food waste.

 ![Egg recall 2025 How to Kill Salmonella in Eggs](./img/egg-recalled-how-to-kill-salmonella-geme.jpg)